Problems We Found With Riverside Drinking Water

 Lead In Riverside Drinking Water

-Lead enters tap water through older lead service pipes and lead-containing plumbing.
+Lead enters Riverside's tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as what recently happened in Flint, Michigan), lead leaches into drinking water, and can reach unsafe levels.
 Recent analysis for lead in Riverside found 90th percentile concentraions of 5 parts per billion.
-While the city is currently in compliance with federal regulations, EPA and CDC acknowledge that there is no safe level of lead.
+While Riverside's water quality is currently in compliance with federal regulations, EPA and CDC acknowledge that there is no safe level of lead.
 In addition, federal regulations cannot take into account levels measured at an individual tap.

 High Levels Of Chromium 6 In Riverside Drinking Water